 I was in Brunei for a couple of days on my way to Australia in 2000.
 I was part of a package tour from Taiwan that included Australia.
 Brunei is not worth a trip on its own but is an ok stop over.
 The Grand Mosque is incredible and you can’t believe you are in SE Asia as opposed to the Middle East.
 The Sultan has a museum with life sized replicas of various events of his coronation that is an interesting display concept and other museums should consider copying this idea rather than putting artifacts associated with a famous event in a glass case.

 I visited Siem Reap and Phnom Penh in March of 2002.
 Angkor Wat is one of those tourist spots that is better than its rep and well worth the trip.
 Cambodia is far poorer than the Phils or Thailand and many of the streets in the capital city are unpaved.
 You need to be a little careful at night in Phnon Penh and are better off staying in the more well lit tourist areas.
+The above was written in 2002 when I VISITED Cambodia.

 In 1973 hitchhiked in Canada.
 I visited Toronto and Montreal.
 I often crossed the border when I lived in Michigan.
 Canadians outnumber Americans at least two to one in both Taiwan and South Korea.
 Canadians themselves mention economics.
 I also think that Canadians appreciate the warmth of SE Asia a lot more than Americans since they have no equivalent to Florida in Canada.
 If you live and work in East Asia then SE Asia is an easy and cheap holiday destination.
 Playing in SE Asia is a major reason people do live and work in East Asia.
 The provincials back home that have never been to Asia have no idea and think of Asia as one big monolithic block.
 Idiots!
 No I need to be more forgiving because a decade ago I was like them.
 There is an expat Canadian bar in Itawhon in South Korea.
 My two best friends in East Asia are Canadians.
 Interestingly I didn’t become close to any Americans while in Taiwan and mostly hung out with my British office mate and my two Canadian friends.
 My best friend in Daejeon, South Korea was also a Canadian.
 I think one of the reasons I made Canadian friends instead of American friends in East Asia is just numbers.
 There are more Canadians that you can choose from than Americans in East Asia.